aws-solutions/serverless-image-handler/README.md

 ### Prerequisites

-- [Node.js](https://nodejs.org/en/) v18.x or later
+- [Node.js](https://nodejs.org/en/) v20.x or later
 - [Terraform](https://www.terraform.io/downloads.html)
-- Make
+- Make / npm
-- AWS credentials with sufficient permissions
+- AWS credentials with sufficient permissions to read images from S3

 ### Usage

 To scale images dynamically on the fly, you can make HTTP requests to the AWS CloudFront distribution URL.
-The images are fetched from AWS S3, processed using Node.js 18 and Sharp, and then served through CloudFront.
+The images are fetched from AWS S3, processed using Node.js 20 and Sharp / libvips, and then served through CloudFront.

 Example URL: